Tatuanui: Dairy factory

-The Tatua Dairy Company factory is a central feature of the township.
-Tatua is an independent co-operative dairy company owned by 114 shareholder farms, all located within a 12 kilometre radius of the processing site.
-It employs 370 staff and exports specialist dairy products to more than 60 countries.
+The Tatua Co-operative Dairy Company is a central feature of the township.
+Tatua is an independent co-operative dairy company owned by 101 shareholder farms, all located within a 12 kilometre radius of the processing site.
+It employs 400 staff and exports specialised dairy products worldwide.

 The co-operative has maintained a strong independent history within the New Zealand dairy industry.
 In the 2001 mega-merger for the New Zealand dairy industry which formed Fonterra, Tatua shareholders decided to remain independent.
 New Zealand had over 500 dairy co-operatives in the 1930s, but Tatua is the only New Zealand dairy co-operative remaining that has never been part of any merger throughout its history.

 Tatua often records the highest payout for milk solids to the farmer shareholders in New Zealand.
-While the high level of payout is partly due to a small catchment area (which reduces processing costs), the high financial performance of Tatua has been attributed to its focus on value-added milk products rather than traditional, mass-produced, commodity-based milk products such as milk powder, butter and cheese.
+While the high level of payout is partly due to a small catchment area (which reduces processing costs), the high financial performance of Tatua has been attributed to its focus on value-added dairy products rather than traditional, mass-produced, commodity-based milk products such as milk powder, butter and cheese.

 Dairy Whip can

 A giant model of a can of whipped cream sits outside the factory as an landmark for the township.
-The 12-metre high stainless steel silo was rebranded as Tatua Dairy Whip in 2013.
+The 12-metre-high stainless steel silo was rebranded as Tatua Dairy Whip in 2013.
 It was severely crumpled in 2016, but the cause of the damage remained a mystery.

 The model was replaced again later that year, and underwent a further makeover in 2019.